H.O.P.E-4 is my vision.

 - Sustaining the ability to showcase agricultural products, tourism, and recreational businesses.

-Public Safety means having solid support for law enforcement, being prepared for natural and human caused disasters, taking the lead on addressing gun violence as a public health concern.
+Public Safety – having solid support for law enforcement, being prepared for natural and human caused disasters, and taking the lead on addressing gun and interpersonal violence as a public health concern.

-Education – The Quality Education Model shows we have a shortfall of $3 Billion.
-Employers and new businesses rely on a well trained workforce.
-This investment is essential and this election can move us closer with a fair business and property tax.
+Education – My life changed because of my education.
+The Quality Education Model shows we have a shortfall of $3 Billion in funding.
+Employers and new businesses rely on a well-trained workforce.
+This investment is essential.

-Environmental health – Oregon’s greatness is the environment; the land, geology, forests and farms; water, lakes, rivers, streams, and ocean; global climate change and air we breath; plants and animals; and how we interact is what makes us unique.
-While we’ve made great strides, but there are constant threats to the area’s vitality.
+Environmental health – Oregon’s greatness is our environment; mountains, forests and farms; lakes, rivers, streams, and ocean; the air we breath; are what make us unique.
+While we’ve made great strides, there are constant threats to the area’s vitality.
 Global climate change needs immediate action.
-We aren’t doing enough, derailed and burning oil tankers in the Columbia Gorge, toxic air pollutants, huge Superfund cleanup sites being ignored, and lead in the drinking water are just a few recent examples.
+We aren’t doing enough, derailed and burning oil tankers in the Columbia Gorge, toxic air pollutants, Superfund cleanup sites being ignored, and lead in the drinking water are just a few recent examples.

 Equity – A fundamental responsibility of government is to go beyond equality, it is achieving equity.
-This means critically assessing and eliminating structural and institutional barriers; doing continuous critical evaluations of policies and programs through the lens of equity.
+This means critically assessing and eliminating structural and institutional barriers that create inequity; doing continuous critical evaluations of policies and programs through the lens of equity.
 A prime example is equitable access to health care, more specifically, women’s reproductive health and freedom to choose- reproductive justice.
+We’ve made progress but the threats continue.
+Our work is not done until everyone feels safe being who they are.

 These areas work together.
 They are built and sustained through identifying shared values, community building and self-directed actions.
 This is the Oregon way.
 They are the foundation of a civil society that evolves from public – private partnerships and public engagement.
-They are within our control and our responsibility.
+This requires bipartisan and creative problem solving.
+This is within our control and our responsibility.
 We have work to do to rebuild trust and regain confidence in the elected officials and the agencies they oversee, assure they are responsive to the communities they serve- us.
 But we have to describe what we expect and that is on us.

-The great thing about our political process is that we can make it different.
+The great thing about our political process is that we can make a difference.
 Oregonians know that better than most parts of the country.
 I have seen the results of people pulling together, we all have.